prorev/prorev.github.io/_posts/2020-12-06-vim-tricks.md

 ☐ :di   ☐ :reg    ☐ :display   ☑ **all would work**

-You can use either `:di`, `:display`, `:reg` or `:registers` to display what is in Vim registers.
+You can use either `:di`, `:display`, `:reg` or `:registers` to display what's inside Vim registers.

-Note: When you delete, copy or cut stuff, it gets saved to registers.
-You can pull stuff from registers at a later time.
+> When you delete, copy or cut stuff, it gets saved to registers.
+You can pull stuff from registers later time.

 Here is how it works to directly write/append to register `a`:
 `""ayy` will replace register `a` with the current line.